habdullah/edgenet/docs/enhancements/000-eep-template.md

 <!--
 This is where we get down to the specifics of what the proposal actually is.
-This should have enough detail that reviewers can understand exactly what you're proposing, but should not include things like API designs or implementation.
+This should have enough detail that readers can understand exactly what you're proposing, but should not include things like API designs or implementation.
 The "Design Details" section below is for the real nitty-gritty.